theislab/cpa/docs/index.rst

 `CPA` is a framework to learn effects of perturbations at the single-cell level.
 CPA encodes and learns phenotypic drug response across different cell types, doses and drug combinations.
 CPA allows:

-* Out-of-distribution predicitons of unseen drug combinations at various doses and among different cell types.
+* Out-of-distribution predictions of unseen drug and gene combinations at various doses and among different cell types.
-* Learn interpretable drug and cell type latent spaces.
+* Learn interpretable drug and cell-type latent spaces.
-* Estimate dose response curve for each perturbation and their combinations.
+* Estimate the dose-response curve for each perturbation and their combinations.
-* Access the uncertainty of the estimations of the model.
+* Transfer pertubration effects from on cell-type to an unseen cell-type.

 Support and contribute